SonarHEXAGON/ProjectileCore/API.md

 ProjectileCore.Objects.Projectiles.<ProjectileName>
 ```

 A preset can be a direct `BasePart`, a `Model` with `PrimaryPart`, or a `ModuleScript` returning projectile/cache data.
 Unless somebody shoved the template in a random folder and then asked why cache is nil.
-We do not speak of this.

 ## Core API